DanielJDupont/DeepRL/README.md

 ##### What Does This Resource Hope to Accomplish?

 To learn to apply these techniques to solve small scale systems to better find and understand near perfect decision making.
-Applications mainly to relatively simple games to be pragmatic, but nontheless still interesting.
+Applications mainly to relatively simple games to be pragmatic, but still interesting.

 ---